-These criteria can be applied using a hierarchical framework that is meant to help prioritize those measures that will effect the strongest change, while de-emphasizing those measures that are not priorities.
-The framework connects measures of national, high-impact outcomes to accountability measures that will help drive performance improvement, as well as more micro-targeted quality improvement measures that should be standardized across settings.
+The framework connects a small set of national, high-impact outcomes to accountability measures that will help drive performance improvement, as well as more micro-targeted quality improvement measures that should be standardized across settings.

-NQF has identified 7 high-impact outcomes for the framework:
+NQF has identified an initial set of seven high-impact outcomes:

-- Functional status/well-being
+- Health outcomes (including functional/well-being and survival)

-- Patient experience (including care coordination, shared decision-making)
+- Patient experience (including care coordination, shared decision making)

 - Preventable harm/complications

 - Prevention/healthy behaviors

 - Total cost/low-value care

 - Access to needed care

 - Equity of care

-The Palliative and End-of-Life Care Standing Committee piloted the prioritization framework and criteria, applying them to measures in NQF's Palliative and End-of-Life Care portfolio.
-Not surprisingly, given the relatively few measures for this topic area, the Standing Committee identified more gaps than priority or driver measures.
+During its May 30, 2017 post-comment call and via e-mail discussions after the call, the Palliative and End-of-Life Care Standing Committee pilot tested the prioritization criteria and approach by applying them to measures in NQF's Palliative and End-of-Life Care portfolio.